This article is part of a larger series on Payments.

 1. Secure Means of Payment

-In a study, 25% of online shoppers recognize the PayPal trust seal as the most trustworthy security seal among those you’ll find on websites.
-This makes PayPal a good alternative payment solution for online stores.
+In a recent study, 69% of online shoppers in the US feel more secure purchasing online from merchants that accept PayPal.
 Because PayPal is known for its security, businesses offering it as a payment option lower their cart abandonment rate and increase conversion.

 PayPal has established the following security measures to protect customers who opt to pay with its service:

 - Doesn’t share sensitive payment details with sellers

 - Has round-the-clock monitoring of transactions to constantly monitor unusual events

 - Uses latest encryption technology to secure transactions from the beginning

 - Offers fraud prevention by enforcing its policy of not asking for sensitive information via email

 - Provides dispute resolution for any customer who wants to complain of unauthorized or incorrect transactions

-- Has purchase protection for customers for purchases in which PayPal is used and for payments made on its website.
+- Has purchase protection for customers who make purchases using PayPal and for payments made on its website.
 PayPal offers to reimburse clients the full purchase price they paid plus any original shipping costs, as long as they fall within the appropriate terms and limitations.

 2. Diverse Financing Options